balexandermunoz/st-input-slider/README.md

 # streamlit-input-slider
-A custom Streamlit component that combines a slider with an input box for more precise value selection
+A highly customizable Streamlit component that combines a slider with an input box for more precise value selection.

 ## Installation instructions